Listen To The Cricket

 - Take a trip to a sunny, tropical location (Simple, right?!)

 - Get enough rest

 - Take time to relax

 - Manage your stress

 - Sit closer to bright windows at home and work

-- Make your living environment brighter and sunnier by opening all the blinds and curtains
+- Make your living environment brighter by opening all the blinds and curtains

-- Additional interventions include light therapy,* exposure to artificial light usually first thing in the morning, talk therapy, which can help you learn how to manage stress and negative thoughts better, and the use of antidepressants if these methods are not effective.
+- Additional interventions include light therapy, talk therapy, and the use of antidepressants if these methods are not effective.

 Wishing you the very best in health and happiness,

 COPYRIGHT © Kelly Huntson and kellyhuntson.com All rights reserved